Catheter-Associated Urinary Tract Infection (CAUTI): Signs, Prevention, Treatment

-Catheter-associated urinary tract infections (CAUTI) are a common and concerning issue for many patients who rely on urinary catheters for various medical reasons.
+Catheter-associated urinary tract infections (CAUTI) are a possible complication for patients who rely on urinary catheters.

 A urinary catheter is a medical device used to drain urine from the bladder when natural urination is not possible.